gloomydog/telegloomy/README.md

   after the session keys are set up.

 Honest limitations:
-- The CPace / Nostr / WebSocket core (pakechat_cli) is not independently audited.
 - A relay sees metadata: the rendezvous tag, traffic volume, timing, and the ephemeral pubkey -- never plaintext.
 - After a successful punch the peer (and the STUN server) sees your public IP.